OmarChaalan/ltuc-student-app/README.md

 ## 🌐 Live Demo
 **URL:** http://44.199.254.148

 > ⚠️ **Note:** This application is hosted on AWS Academy Learner Lab.
-The public IP address may change when the lab environment is restarted.
+The public IP address changes when the lab environment is restarted.
 If the link doesn't work, the lab session may have ended.

 ## 🛠️ Technologies Used